solvosci/slv-sale/sale_order_client_order_ref_mandatory/README.rst

 |badge1| |badge2| |badge3|

-Adds required client_order_ref field and reposition it
+For a Sale Order, makes required client_order_ref field and reposition it, for both form view and Sale reports.

 **Table of contents**